Planning your visit

 - Tell us about any accidents or damage.

-Reproduction, copyright and publishing
+Reproduction, copyright, and publishing

-Materials reproduced for researchers from Special Collections are provided for private study, scholarship or research under the fair use provision of the law (17 U.S.C. § 107).
+Materials reproduced for researchers from Special Collections are provided for private study, scholarship, or research under the fair use provision of the law (17 U.S.C. § 107).
 Any use other than private study, scholarship or research may be subject to copyright restrictions.

 We can produce private research copies if the type of copying does not damage the item and complies with copyright restrictions.
-Many of the collections recent printed books remains in copyright.
+Many of the collections recent printed books remain in copyright.
 Please allow up to one week to process your request.